 In recognition of specific community needs, two regional events were also held: one in Victoria, the other in Whitehorse.
 The TRC also held 238 days of local hearings in 77 communities across the country.
 National Events featured many different activities including sharing circles, sharing panels, private statement gathering, film screenings, performances, gestures of reconciliation and a wide range of panel discussions.
 Combined, video records provide a rich diversity of accounts and testimony from a wide cross-section of indigenous and non-indigenous people.

 Additional statements were gathered through Community Events including two special sessions at correctional institutions in Kenora, Ontario, and Yellowknife, Northwest Territories.

-Health-support workers, cultural support workers, and/or professional therapists were present everywhere the Commission gathered statements to provide support and counselling as needed.
+Health and cultural supports workers were present while the Commission gathered statements to provide counselling as needed.

 A special project also ran to gather statements from former staff of residential schools.
 With the assistance of the church parties to the Settlement Agreement, the Commission conducted 96 separate interviews with former staff and the children of former staff.